-Scandinavia, as much of the East Coast and Northern Europe, has experienced an especially cold and snow-filled winter.
+Scandinavia, as much of the East Coast and Northern Europe, has experienced especially cold and snow-filled winters lately.
 Yet chilly temperatures and massive snow won't stop Scandinavian and Icelandic moms from their age-old practice of parking baby prams outside in all weathers...and leaving the babies napping.
 It's sort of the turn-down-the-thermostat, slip-on-another-sweater theory, applied to unsuspecting tots.
 What do these moms know that the rest of us might learn and put in practice?

 Photo of a Reykjavik pram party from Reykjavik Daily Blog.